RafaelReyesCarmona/Time32/Readme.md

   of a location for a entire year.
   This requires the Timezone32 and Sunrise libraries.
 See in my GitHub:
   <https://github.com/RafaelReyesCarmona>

+  - `Time32Lib_test` is similar to TimeSerial, showing epoch unix time and human date conversion (GMT).
+  Use to testing epoch time conversion, using Serial Monitor to set the clock, send 'T2005949145590' and wait ten seconds.
+2005949145599 is the max value for the library.

 ## Differences for Time by *Michael Margolis*